johnlodan/angular-netcoreapi-postgresql/README.md

-# 🧾 POS CRUD Starter Template (Angular ⦾ .NET Core API ⦾ PostgreSQL)
+# 🧾 OMS CRUD Starter Template (Angular ⦾ .NET Core API ⦾ PostgreSQL)

-A beginner-friendly yet production-extendable template for building a Point of Sale (POS) system using **Angular ⦾ .NET Core Web API ⦾ PostgreSQL**.
+A beginner-friendly yet **production-extendable** template for building an **Order Management System (OMS)** using **Angular ⦾ .NET Core Web API ⦾ PostgreSQL**.
-This project features full **CRUD operations**, **role-based authentication**, and a modular architecture designed for clean separation of concerns — ideal for learning or building real-world apps.
+This project is primarily designed for **learning** and **practice** purposes, featuring full **CRUD operations**, **role-based authentication**, and a modular architecture for clean separation of concerns.
+While it's perfect for practice, it can also serve as a foundation for building real-world apps, with room for expansion and improvement as needed.
 ---

 ## 🧪 Tech Stack